derekrjones/angular-styleguide/README.md

 ### Dependencies
 ###### [Style [Y022](#style-y022)]

-  - When adding dependencies, use `require().name` syntax instead of a string.
+  - When adding dependencies, use `require('./relative/path/to/feature/dir').name` syntax instead of a string.

   **(AVOID)**
   ```javascript